ChenYW68/BiasCorrection/SVCxz.md

 ## Spatially-varying coefficients (SVC) model

-* Here we use the R package *spBayes* to fit the SVC model to a subset of the BTH region in both seasons of 2015 for PM$_2.5$ concentration datasets; the SVC model is fitted to PM$_2.5$ concentration on the square root scale, and the CMAQ covariate on the square root scale.
+* Here we use the R package *spBayes* to fit the SVC model to a subset of the BTH region in both seasons of 2015 for $PM_2.5$ concentration datasets; the SVC model is fitted to $PM_2.5$concentration on the square root scale, and the CMAQ covariate on the square root scale.
 * The predictions are backtransformed to the original scale for predictive performance assessment.
 * Parameters of the SVC model are estimated by running an MCMC algorithm for n.samples number of iterations.
 Posterior inference is based on the MCMC samples post burn-in (burn.in number of iterations).
-* The SVC model employs an exponential covariance function to model the spatial dependence in observed PM$_2.5$ concentration measured at monitors with covariance parameters sigma.sq, phi and tau.sq.
+* The SVC model employs an exponential covariance function to model the spatial dependence in observed $PM_2.5$ concentration measured at monitors with covariance parameters sigma.sq, phi and tau.sq.
 * A flat priors is placed on the regression coefficients (e.g. intercept and coefficient of CMAQ), an Inverse Gamma prior is placed on sigma.sq and tau.sq, and a Uniform prior is specified for phi.
 * The R workspace contains: